SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/azure-app-service-environment.md

 ### Overview

-The **Azure AppService - Overview** dashboard provides comprehensive information of all the service health incidents or resource health events associated with Azure AppService in your azure account.
+The **Azure App Service Environment - Overview** dashboard provides comprehensive information of all the service health incidents or resource health events associated with Azure App Service Environments in your azure account.

 Use this dashboard to:
 * View recent resource and service health incidents.